Tax in Falkland Islands

 Specific triggers that typically justify engaging a Tax-Adviser include: cross-border income from UK or other sources; running a fishing-licence business or tourism company; group structures with a UK parent entity; oil-sector or exploration involvement; a FIG audit or back-tax query; uncertainty about FKP vs GBP treatment in accounts; or any situation involving the Pillar Two overhang from a UK-parented group.

 This page is general information about the Falkland Islands tax framework.
 It is not personal guidance for your specific circumstances.
 Tax rules change; always verify current thresholds and rates with FIG Treasury directly or with a qualified Falkland Islands practitioner before filing.
+See how to evaluate a tax pro for questions to ask before engaging one.

 Frequently asked